 - The institution most recently previously attended by the student

 If any student has an objection to any of the aforementioned information being released during any given term or academic year, the student should notify, in person or in writing, the Dean of Students.

 E. Location of Individuals Responsible for Student Records

 The College has designated the following officials as being responsible for students’ records within their respective areas:

-Assistant Dean - The Assistant Dean will see that all students upon acceptance to the institution will have an individual student record file containing all admissions criteria needed for acceptance to the institution.
-The Assistant Dean is charged with the responsibility of continuously maintaining all students’ files in a safe and orderly manner, updating all records needed on the individual student, and updating and maintaining an adequate backup system for all student records.
+Dean of Students - The Dean will see that all students upon acceptance to the institution will have an individual student record file containing all admissions criteria needed for acceptance to the institution.
+The Dean is charged with the responsibility of continuously maintaining all students’ files in a safe and orderly manner, updating all records needed on the individual student, and updating and maintaining an adequate backup system for all student records.